IzzyBrand/portfolio/index.md

 # Projects by Izzy Brand
 Here's a smattering of things I've made.
-For every project listed below it was either an individual project, or I was the leader of the team.
+For every project listed below, it was either an individual project, or I was the leader of the team.
 There is so much more than I could include in this portfolio.

 ### LED Music Visualizer, 2018